An $\alpha$-regret analysis of Adversarial Bilateral Trade: Full Feedback

 At this point, fix the randomness of the auxiliary sequences and focus on the the one given by the coin tosses, and call $X_t$ the indicator random variable of observing left from the coin at time $t$.
 We have:

-where in the last inequality we used \Cref{lem:random}.
+The last inequality follows from \Cref{lem:random}; consider infact the random process $S_n$ which counts the number of ``left'' outcomes, minus the number of ``right'' outcomes during the first $n$ steps of the sequence. $S_n$ is a random walk as in the statement of \Cref{lem:random}, and can be rewritten in terms of $X$ variables as follows:

+Now, the expected distance from the origin of $S_n$ is equal to the maximum between $S_n$ and $-S_n$, so that if we look at $S_T$ we get exactly that:

 Since the previous bound holds for any realization of the auxiliary sequences, it holds also in expectation over all the randomness.
-We can finally combine the two results and conclude by Yao's Theorem that
+We can finally combine the previous inequality with Inequality~\ref{eq:upper_bound_alg} and conclude by Yao's Theorem that

-where in the last inequality we took $\delta$ small enough, e.g., $\delta = 1/T.$ \end{proof}
+where in the last inequality we took $\delta$ small enough, e.g., $\delta = \nicefrac 1T.$ \end{proof}